The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 This will output html documentation in the `docs/_build/html` directory and the file `docs_/build/index.html` can be opened in a browser to preview what the documentation will look like.

-A documentation file with info on the telescope should be added in the `docs/telescopes` directory.
+A documentation file with info on the workflow should be added in the `my-dags/docs` directory.
 This documentation should at least include:
  * A short summary on the data source
  * A summary table, see example below
- * Any details on set-up steps that are required to run this telescope
+ * Any details on set-up steps that are required to run this workflow
  * Info on any Airflow connections and variables that are used (see further below)
  * The latest schema.